-Buyer may extend its credit term for an additional 30-day from its financial institution, which makes it 60-day in total.
-The financial institutions engaged in this type of financing typically has a pre-screened approved list of suppliers that they work with.
+The financial institutions engaged in this type of financing typically has a pre-screened approved list of suppliers.

-In addition to the different financing options mentioned above, companies can also choose credit guarantee, P2P crowdfunding, capitalization of profits, and many other types of creative financing methods.
+In addition to the different financing options mentioned above, companies can also choose credit guarantee, P2P crowdfunding, profit sharing, and many other types of creative financing methods.

 The risks tolerance and costs determine the financing method, but fundamentally, every financing option involves equity and/or debt.
 Companies should be flexible and smart about the financing options to select the most suitable financing option to inject cash-flow into the company.